 Casa Romei, Renaissance palazzo in Ferrara, Italy.

-The building was constructed around 1450 by Giovanni Romei, a merchant working for the Este family rulers.
-He soon after married a member of the Este household, establishing this residence as one of the city's important family homes.
+The building was put up around 1450 by Giovanni Romei, a merchant who worked closely with the Este family that ruled Ferrara.
+He later married into the Este household, which gave the residence a position of some standing in the city.

 The ground floor holds artworks brought from churches across Ferrara over the centuries, including stone carvings and painted walls.
 These pieces show both sacred and everyday subjects that reveal what people valued in art during this period.